Category: Capitol Building

 We jammed in as much as we could during a brief respite from the weather.
 The Indiana State Capitol Building was big!

-We took the tour.
+We were able to get in on a guided tour of the SCB.
 Our tour guide was a retired school teacher and did a fabulous job.
 He was engaging, entertaining, and kept the kids involved.
 He indicated that the people of Indiana were very proud of the fact that Indianapolis has more syllables than any other State Capitol city.
 Go ahead…we’ll wait for you while you check the syllables of your state capitol city…I know you’re curious.
 Now that y’all have checked your syllables (two name cities don’t count), let’s move on.

 Indiana is also very proud of it’s Indiana Limestone which is the stone that’s mainly used on the State Capitol Building.
 You have to make sure you say Indiana Limestone because it’s different (don’t ask me how) but they’ll call you on it.

 Yep.
-It’s the LOVE statue.
+It’s a LOVE statue.
 I know…it’s been done a thousand times, but I couldn’t help it.
 I’m sure you’ll see our kiddos in front of other LOVE statues before we’re done.

 See y’all on the road!